Cumulocity-IoT/cumulocity-analytics-management/README.md

 ## Installation of plugin as community plugin

 > **NOTE**
-This solution consists of two part:
+This solution consists of two parts:
-* backend as a mictoservice, which can be found in the release section of the github project: [analytics-ext-service.zip ](https://github.com/SoftwareAG/cumulocity-analytics-management/releases)
+* the backend as a microservice, which can be found in the release section of the github project: [analytics-ext-service.zip ](https://github.com/SoftwareAG/cumulocity-analytics-management/releases)

   If the microservice is not deployed you **can't** build customes extensions.
-* web plugin that is installed using, see installation below
+* the web plugin that is installed using the Cumulocity Administration UI (Administration -> Extensions -> Analytics Extension), see installation below:

 The plugin is available as a community plugin and can be installed from the Administration -> Extensions -> Analytics Extension: